han8909227/leetcode/README.md

 * Submit a pull request to this main repository
 * Upon review your contribution will be showing in this repo that will help many others!

+## Further problem explaining and solving process:
+I have constructed a blog site to post my thought process on solving some of the problems listed below It can be linked to **[HERE](http://hanblog.tech)**

 ## Solved LeetCode Problems
 |  #  | Title           |  Solution       | Time  | Space| Notes|
 |-----|---------------- | --------------- |-------|------|------|
 |2| [Add Two Numbers](https://leetcode.com/problems/add-two-numbers/) |[Python](./linked_list/sum_list_lc2.py) | _O(n)_   | _O(1)_ ||